JMet18/JMet18/README.md

 # About Me:
 👋 Hi, I’m @jamiemetcalfe18 or Jamie!
 I am a front end web developer that is planning to graduate with an Associate's degree in Computer Information Technology with a concentration in Web Development in December 2023.
 I love making user friendly websites that focus on responsive web design.
-I am pretty good at static sites, however my current favorite thing to fiddle with are web apps.
+I am great at static sites, however my current favorite thing to fiddle with are web apps.
 I find them so engaging and fun.

 🌱 Currently, I am working on mastering Javascript so I can move onto learning more about Javascript frameworks, chipping away at CS50, and finishing my degree.